 Evaluating new building envelope materials and assemblies for comfort and energy efficiency

-The Building Envelope and Materials Research Group has been using scientific expertise in heat, air, and moisture transport to develop and evaluate new building envelope materials and assemblies that reduce energy use, enhance occupant comfort, are moisture durable, and/or provide grid services.
-The group collaborates with ORNL researchers that specialize in material science, polymeric chemistry, advanced manufacturing, imaging and machine learning, advanced composites, sensors and controls, and roll-to-roll manufacturing among others.
+For more than 35 years, ORNL’s Building Envelopes Materials Research Group has been using its expertise in heat, air, and moisture transport to develop and evaluate new building envelope materials and assemblies that reduce energy use and embodied carbon, enhance occupant comfort, are moisture durable, and/or provide grid services.
+To this end, the Building Envelope Materials Research Group collaborates with ORNL researchers that specialize in material science, polymeric chemistry, advanced manufacturing, imaging and machine learning, advanced composites, bioresources, life cycle assessments, sensors and controls, and roll-to-roll manufacturing.
 These collaborations also include industry partners for the commercialization of developed technologies.